 - CAM2043 is a long-acting subcutaneous treprostinil development for weekly selfadministration for the treatment of pulmonary arterial hypertension and Raynaud's phenomenon.
-Results from the Phase 2 study in Raynaud's phenomenon were presented at the British Society for Rheumatology meeting in Manchester, UK, in April, 2023. - CAM4072 is a weekly formulation of the MC-4 agonist setmelanotide developed by Camurus' license partner Rhythm Pharmaceuticals for the treatment of a range of rare genetic obesity diseases.
+Results from the Phase 2 study in Raynaud's phenomenon were presented at the British Society for Rheumatology meeting in Manchester, UK, in April, 2023. - agonist setmelanotide developed by Camurus' license partner Rhythm Pharmaceuticals for the treatment of a range of rare genetic obesity diseases.
 Rhythm completed during 2023 a Phase 3 study in patients with genetic obesity disorders, including Bardet-Biedl's syndrome (BBS), who were previously treated with daily dosed setmelanotide.